-These pools are ideal for the youngsters and can be easily dismantled and stored when not in use, And. of course, if you move. ben can take your pool along with you.
+These pools are ideal for the youngsters and can be easily dismantled and stored when not in us, and, of course, if you move, you can take your pool along with you.

 Although people enjoy the casualness of outdoor living, they also want the conveniences of indoors, such as comfortable furniture, adequate lighting and a measure of privacy.

 Today’s lawn furniture is lightweight and imaginatively styled in a variety of decors.
 The backward can be lit effectively by a combination of ground lights and hidden “spots” in trees.

 For privacy, plant “screens” of shrubs, or put up panels or fencing.
 Game areas can be defined and sheltered by means of shrubs and trees arranged so that a portion of the open area is concealed.